sharadsw/ttt-solution/README.md

 ![screenshot](http://u.cubeupload.com/gooseyloosey/ttt.png)

 ### Code
-The frontend is written with Bootstrap and jinja templating.
+The frontend is written with Bootstrap and Jinja templating.
 The backend is written in Flask.

 #### freq.py
 This module calculates the word frequency from any given text.
 * The get_file() function retrieves the text from a given url using the requests module.
 * The clean_text() function cleans the given text.
 Unicode characters, escape characters, punctuations, and extra spaces are removed and then the string is converted to lowercase for consistency.
 * The parse_text() function calculates the word frequency from the given text.
 The text is split into an array of words.
 The function iterates over this array and inputs each word into a dict with its corresponding frequency.
 Using python's sorted() function, this dict is sorted into a list of (word:freq) tuples in descending order, out of which the first N tuples are returned to the caller.
 * If N is not provided as an argument (only possible when running locally) or if N exceeds the total number of unique words, it displays all words instead.
+If N is negative, the program is terminated.
+* **Approximate runtime:** O(WlogW), where W is the number of words in the text and W >= N.

 #### forms.py
 This module uses [Flask-WTForms](https://github.com/lepture/flask-wtf) to define the form to be used in the frontend.
 WTForms provide backend validation and security against CSRF attacks.